KremSH/DjangoReact-web/README.md

-Basic React App using Apollo to render data from Django GraphQL API This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Basic React App using Apollo to render data from Django GraphQL API<br>
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br>
 You will need these node_modules in the root directory to run this app: https://www.dropbox.com/s/nir1odgkn2qqg7e/node_modules.zip?dl=0

 ## Available Scripts